 Elderberry is gaining popularity due to its antiviral and antibacterial properties.
 The berries are highly nutritious and are a major source of Vitamin C and fiber.
 They are being readily used to treat common ailments, especially cold, flu, and respiratory tract diseases.

-A small dose is preferred for children as immune support during the season of flu or it is used only during an acute infection.
+A small dose of elderberry syrup is preferred for children as immune support during the season of flu or it is used only during an acute infection.

 Basil is an aromatic herb with antibacterial, anti-inflammatory, and DNA protective qualities.
 It is high in Vitamin A, C, K, folate, magnesium, iron, manganese, and calcium.
 Together, these vitamins promote healthy bone and teeth growth, enhances the baby’s vision, and helps to build a healthy nervous system and immune system.
 It also helps building strong gums that assist during the teething phase.